tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/3 Pneumonia/Pneumonia.md

 * Dyspnea (mild, exertional and rarely present at rest)
 * Pleuritic chest pain adjecent to the area of the lungs affected (may manifest as upper abdominal pain when lower lobe infection irritates the diaphragm)
 * GI symptoms (nausea, vomiting, diarrhea)

 Symptoms become variable at the extremes of age.
-* Infection in infants may manifest as nonspecific irritability and restlessness;
+* Infection in infants may manifest as nonspecific irritability and restlessness
-* In the elderly, manifestation may be as confusion and obtundation.
+* In the elderly, manifestation may be as confusion and obtundation

 ## Assessment Findings
 Signs found during assessment of patients with pheumonia will include :